 Tryptophan is an amino acid needed for normal growth in infants and for the production and maintenance of the body's proteins, muscles, enzymes, and neurotransmitters.
 It is an essential amino acid.
 This means your body cannot produce it, so you must get it from your diet.

 The body uses tryptophan to help make melatonin and serotonin.
-Melatonin helps regulate the sleep-wake cycle, and serotonin is thought to produce healthy sleep and a stable mood.
+Melatonin helps regulate the sleep-wake cycle, and serotonin is thought to help regulate appetite, sleep, mood, and pain.

 The liver can also use tryptophan to produce niacin (vitamin B3), which is needed for energy metabolism and DNA production.
 In order for tryptophan in the diet to be changed into niacin, the body needs to have enough: